godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 There are a very large number of properties to choose from when configuring particles.
 Feel free to experiment and create different effects.
-For the effect in the example, use the following settings:
+For the effect in this example, use the following settings:

 .. image:: img/particle_trail_settings.png